diarray-hub/afvoices/README.md

 # AFVoices — Bambara 600 h Pre‑processing Pipeline

-> **Purpose** · This repo collects the **scripts and helper bash utilities** used by our data‑processing assistants to turn **≈ 600 h of raw Bambara speech stored in Google Cloud Storage (GCS)** into segmented, reviewed, and share‑ready manifests.
-Think of it as your *operations manual* – follow it top‑to‑bottom and you will create reproducible, high‑quality data.
+This repo collects the **scripts and helper bash utilities** used by our data‑processing assistants to turn **≈ 600 h of raw Bambara speech stored in Google Cloud Storage (GCS)** into segmented, reviewed, and share‑ready manifests.
+Think of it as our audio preprocessing *operations manual*.

 ---